Canada Monograph Updates 2026: Primary & Secondary Sunscreens, Acne Products, and What Companies Need to Know

 • performance and testing criteria.

-When a product fully complies with an applicable monograph, it may follow a simplified authorization pathway, such as a Natural Product Number (NPN) or Drug Identification Number (DIN), depending on how the product is classified.
+When a product fully complies with an applicable monograph, it may follow a simplified authorization pathway to obtain a Natural Product Number (NPN) or Drug Identification Number (DIN), depending on the classification of the product.

 For companies, monographs provide regulatory clarity and predictability, but only when products strictly meet all specified conditions.
 Any deviation may require a different regulatory pathway or additional data.